siyandaMaphitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 8-cwd_state writes into the file ls_cwd_content The script 9-duplicate_last_line duplicates the last line of the file iacta The script 11-directories counts the number of directories and sub-directories in the current directory.
+The script 12-newest_files displays the 10 newest files in the current directory.